robocube/rcl/README.md

 		RCL>eval {k:{x:1 y:2 <-$x + $y} <-k {}}
 		3

-The block `k` must be treated like an operator in order to trigger evaluation.
+In the previous case, the block `k` must be treated like an operator in order to trigger evaluation.
 In order to trigger evaluation at the point where the block is defined, use `eval`.

     RCL>eval {k:eval {x:1 y:2 <-$x + $y} <-$k}
     3